ifip-summerschool/ifip-summerschool.github.io/_pages/registration.md

 | Participant (IFIP member)  | EUR 450 |
 | Workshop/Tutorial Organizer/Participant (IFIP member) | EUR 450 |

-Please note that the payment will be done in Norwegian kroner (NOK), not in Euro.
+Please note that the payment is done in Norwegian kroner (NOK), not in Euro.
 Hence, there might be a slight deviation from these amounts due to conversion rates and fees.